 Assessment Hub Volunteers will assist and support the assessment and reconnection team working with clients who have been newly referred to the No Second Night Out hubs.
 Shifts include a variety of tasks and are available at a time to suit each volunteer.
 For more information about the Assessment Hub Volunteer role click here.

 Housing Pathway Volunteers

 Housing Pathway Team Volunteers will support the work of the Housing Pathway Advisors to secure accommodation for clients in the privately rented sector.
-This will involve helping clients search for properties online, complete forms and make email or phone call enquires about properties.
-Volunteers will also be asked to accompany clients to the staging post accommodation from either hub.
-Shifts are available from 9am – 7pm on weekdays and are based in Islington.
+This will involve helping clients search for properties online, complete forms and make email or phone call enquiries about properties.
+Volunteers will also be asked to accompany clients to staging post accommodation from the hubs.

 If you are interested in enquiring about the availability of volunteer roles within the StreetLink team please email email@example.com